 Professor Oberman is board-certified in Acupuncture Orthopedics and appointed as a Qualified Medical Evaluator by California’s Industrial Medical Council.
 He earned his BA from the University of California, Los Angeles and his MA in International Relations from the University of California, Santa Barbara.
 He later studied Oriental Medicine at the California Acupuncture College and earned his Oriental Medicine Doctorate from Samra University of Oriental Medicine.
 Professor Oberman has served as a Director of the California State Oriental Medical Association, and currently practices privately in Berkeley.
 In addition to his many roles at AIMC Berkeley, Dr. Oberman oversees a specialty externship, providing acupuncture to athletes at the University of California, Berkeley.

 A Second Degree Black Belt in the Japanese martial art of Aikido, Professor Pelzer graduated from Tsukuba University in Japan and later earned her Master of Science in Oriental Medicine from Meiji College of Oriental Medicine (now AIMC Berkeley).
-An expert in Japanese needling technique, she practices privately in Suisun City and at the AIMC Berkeley Professional Clinic.
+Dr. Pelzer was in the first graduating class of Doctorate students at AIMC Berkeley.
+She is a didactic instructor & clinic supervisor at AIMC Berkeley, and she teaches acupuncture to Medical Doctors at the Academy of Pain Research.
+An expert in Japanese needling technique, she practices privately in Suisun City and at LifeLong West Berkeley.

 Thomas has been interested medicine since very early on.
 He worked as an assistant nurse at a public hospital while studying in Berlin, and gained an in-depth knowledge of anatomy, physio- logy and pathology through medical studies in Italy.
 While in Italy, he also worked as a private school teacher, and was the director of a school in Padova before relocating to the US.